 Classroom is Top Hat’s cornerstone product that helped catapult them towards product-market fit, high growth, and venture capital.
 Top Hat has displaced existing hardware clickers, in favour of using smartphones and web apps.
 To date, millions of students have used Top Hat in higher education institutions across the United States, Canada, and the UK.
 From the sound of it, everything in the product must be peachy, right?

 When I joined in 2017, Classroom had already been built.
 The issue was that crucial parts of the user experience had been neglected in a mad scramble for growth.
 This lead to retention problems because the feature set had become complex, bloated, and basic expectations of usability weren’t being met.
 The same sad story has befell many products.
-We weren’t unique.
-We needed to get back to basics and focus on the core experience.
+We needed to get back to basics and focus on improving the core experience.

 Success for both users depends on a student’s ability to answer questions and receive grades for participating and getting correct answers.

 As long as students are able to meet these basic expectations, both users are relatively happy, right?
 Well, if the hot water’s barely running in your hotel, and you’re not sure how to work the faucet, there’s still a problem.
 For us, our Classroom apps worked, but it was missing the mark on some basic expectations.

 At the time, I worked on Top Hat Classroom leading design on iOS, Android, and two web teams at a ratio of 1 designer : 2 product managers : 14 developers.
 I lead product design from ideation to implementation.

 For this specific project, I was focused primarily on iOS.Over 50% of student users submit their answers on iOS devices, so we wanted to drive the biggest impact by starting on iOS.
 Many of the iterative changes were adopted in the web app after being rolled out on iOS.